NicolasPetton/Indium/readme.md

-Jade connects to a browser tab or nodejs process and provides many features for JavaScript development, including a REPL (with auto completion) & object inspection, an inspector, with history and navigation, and even a stepping Debugger, similar to `edebug`, or `cider`.
+Jade connects to a browser tab or nodejs process and provides many features for JavaScript development, including a REPL (with auto completion) & object inspection, an inspector, with history and navigation, a scratch buffer and even a stepping Debugger, similar to `edebug`, or `cider`.

 ## Screenshots